Mathematical Formulation

 \(hi^p_{\omega ne'}\)

-Variable hydro inflows of a candidate reservoir (e.g., hydro power plant)
+Variable water inflows of a candidate reservoir (e.g., hydropower plant)

 m3/s